Barnett Shoals, Georgia

-Barnett Shoals is a ghost town in Oconee County, in the U.S. state of Georgia.
-Variant names were "Barnetts Fort" and "Rutherford".
+Barnett Shoals is a former town in Oconee County, in the U.S. state of Georgia.
+Other names were Barnett's Fort and Rutherford.

 History

 Barnett Shoals had its start as a mill town, anchored by the Star Thread Mill.
 The Georgia General Assembly incorporated Barnett Shoals as a town in 1915.
 The town was officially dissolved in 1995 along with many other inactive Georgia municipalities.